- Withdrawal Agreement approved by EU & UK Government

 - WA or variant may be ratified

-- No deal Brexit on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) unless agreement or extension
+- No deal Brexit on 31 October 2019 (may also apply to new exit date on 31 December 2020) unless agreement or extension

 - Deals only with Money, People, Transition and Backstop